nepenth/knowledge-base/README.md

 ### Databases <a name="databases"></a>
-The Databases category provides information on database management and optimization, including topics related to query processing and performance.
-This category currently includes resources on query processing, with more topics to be added in the future.
+The Databases category provides information on managing and optimizing data storage systems, covering topics such as query processing and database management.
+This category includes resources on querying and retrieving data efficiently, with a focus on query processing techniques and best practices.
 *Subcategories: Query Processing*
 *Items: 1*